Pointers for Presentations

 Focus discussion on the major points.

 An effective presentation correctly judges which points to emphasize and develop and which to ignore.
-Presenters should choose no more than a few big, interesting ideas in your text (not just in your mind!) and write your presentation around them.
-Do not fall to the temptation to go through page by page and give us nothing more than a rehearsal of the text.
-That will bore people who did the reading, flatten everyone's appreciation of its significance, and kill the discussion.
+Focus on just a few big, interesting ideas in your text.
+Don't rehearse the text page by page.
+That will bore people who did the reading and kill the discussion.

 Make sure individual details serve the primary focus.